dellagustin/dellagustin.github.io/_posts/2021-04-24-my-first-rom-hack.md

 For quite some time now I have been wanting to get something done in that area, and ROM hacking is a nice way to get acquainted with the topic.

 In my spare time I am also an occasional podcaster.
-At [Fliperama de Boteco](https://fliperamadeboteco.com/), a Brazilian podcast, we talk mostly about retro games, and some time ago we published an [episode on Ninja Gaiden for the Master System](https://fliperamadeboteco.com/2019/05/30/fliperama-de-boteco-179-ninja-gaiden-master-system/).
+At [Fliperama de Boteco](https://fliperamadeboteco.com/), a Brazilian podcast, we talk mostly about retro games.
+Some time ago we published an [episode on Ninja Gaiden for the Master System](https://fliperamadeboteco.com/2019/05/30/fliperama-de-boteco-179-ninja-gaiden-master-system/).
 One of things that got our attention was the fact that once you collected more than 999 magic points, you could use special weapons and magic without running out of points, specially with a fire magic that makes you invincible, and normally cost you 50 magic points.
-That made the game too easy, and to me it felt like a bug, as you could collect enough magic to do this soon in the game.
+That made the game too easy, and to me it felt like a bug, as you could collect enough magic to do this early in the game.

 Recently, someone posted about this game in a Brazilian Master System group on Facebook, and one of the replies was "I pray that someone will make a hack to fix the bug of the thousand magic points ... it makes the game too easy when it reaches 999".
 I took that as an interesting challenge to get myself initiated in ROM hacking, and went for it.

 ## How I did it

-The fist step was to find out where in the RAM memory the information about the number of magic points.
+The fist step was to find out where in the RAM (Random Access Memory) the information about the number of magic points was stored.

 I started searching for it using the emulator BizHawk, which contains a _RAM Search_ function.

-Using this function, I eventually found out that magic points were stored in the following addresses:
+Using this feature, I eventually found out that magic points were stored in the following addresses:

 - `0x1FB8` - first digit
 - `0x1FB9` - second digit